xunit/xamarinstudio.xunit/README.md

 Visual Studio for Mac Installation
 ----------------------------------
+> IMPORTANT: Starting from v0.7.3, please download the .mpack files from https://github.com/xunit/xamarinstudio.xunit/releases
+> Then in Extension Manager you can use "Install from file..." button to manually install this extension.

 1. Open Visual Studio for Mac.
 1. Use Extensions... menu item to launch Extension Manager.
 1. Click Gallery tag, and make sure "All repositories" is selected as Repository.